-Ultrasound images that do not reveal and intrauterine pregnancy with beta-HCG levels at or above the discriminatory zone should raise concern for abnormal pathology, including ectopic pregnancy, heterotopic pregnancy, and mass.
+Ultrasound images that do not reveal an intrauterine pregnancy with beta-HCG levels either at or above the discriminatory zone should raise concern for abnormal pathology, including ectopic pregnancy, heterotopic pregnancy, and mass.
 Similarly, adnexal masses also warrant further investigation.
 Additionally, free fluid in the abdominal and or pelvis, especially in a hemodynamically unstable patient, should be taken seriously.
 A ruptured ectopic pregnancy must remain on the differential, and obstetrics should be contacted emergently.

-It should also be noted that favorable visualization using transabdominal ultrasound of the reproductive organs can be limited by large body habitus and an empty bladder.
-A full bladder offers an ideal acoustic window for transabdominal ultrasound.
+It should also be noted that favorable visualization using transabdominal ultrasound of the reproductive organs can be limited by a large body habitus and an empty bladder.
+A full bladder offers an ideal acoustic window for a transabdominal ultrasound.
 Ultrasound is a modality that is user-dependent.

 Limitations to serum or urine qualitative HCG testing was described above (see specimen collection).